AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 2) Plot a few sample images using ``matplotlib`` and save the resulting figure as PNG using a remote executor (``SSHExecutor``)
 3) Download the resulting figures to the local machine for visualization and post-processing

 The first step is trivial and is expressed by the following electron.
-We flatten the ``8 x 8`` pixel images to a vector of length ``64``.
+We flatten the ``8 x 8`` pixel images to vectors of length ``64``.
 This makes it easier when fitting the classifier to the dataset

 .. code:: python